-- 2 eggs
+- 2 large eggs

 - 1 teaspoon salt

-- 4 Tablespoons butter
+- 4 tablespoons unsalted butter

-- Once the yeast is active add the dry milk, flour, eggs, salt, and butter.
+- Once the yeast is active, add the dry milk, flour, eggs, salt, and butter.
 Stir on low speed with the paddle attachment until ingredients form a ball.

 - Switch to the dough hook and knead for 8-10 minutes until the dough is soft, supple, and elastic.
 It should be tacky but not sticky (it should not stick to your finger when you poke it and should pull away from the sides of the bowl but it may stick to the bottom a little) You may need to add more flour to reach this consistency.